H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 The decision is as follows:

-**Institutional and corporate owner names** — coal companies, utilities, government agencies, LLCs, and other non-individual entities — are retained as intermediate classification signals for `parcel_type` assignment.
+Institutional and corporate owner names — coal companies, utilities, government agencies, LLCs, and other non-individual entities — are retained as intermediate classification signals for `parcel_type` assignment.
 Knowing that a parcel is owned by a corporate entity informs the `large_private` or `federal_land` classification and supports the accountability function of the spatial layer.
-These names may be retained in classification-support tables.
+These names are also now persisted as first-class GBIM beliefs in the landowner belief layer (Section 6.4.3), where they serve the explicit Polymathmatic Geography purpose of making institutional power over place computable and queryable.

-**Individual residential owner names** are not ingested into any RAG-accessible table, view, materialized view, or ChromaDB collection.
+Individual residential owner names are not ingested into any RAG-accessible table, view, materialized view, or ChromaDB collection.
 They are used only as intermediate signals where necessary for classification and are not persisted after classification is applied.
 The `wv_parcels` schema contains `fullownername` and `fullowneraddress` columns; these are explicitly excluded from the `building_parcel_county_tax_mv` select list and from all ChromaDB embedding pipelines.

 The rationale is the aggregation problem.
 Individual owner names are legally public in the same sense that courthouse deed records are public — they are friction-protected, one record at a time, requiring deliberate search.
 Embedding those names into a semantically searchable AI system that reasons across 1.4 million parcels, hazard layers, program eligibility, and building locations would transform friction-protected public records into operational surveillance infrastructure.
 That transformation is not justified by Ms. Jarvis's stated purpose of routing households to assistance.